Photon

 2. Compton Scattering

-In Compton scattering, a photon collides with an electron and loses part of its energy, resulting in a scattered photon with lower energy and a recoil electron.
-Depending on the energy transferred to the electron, it may be excited to a higher energy state or, if the energy is sufficient, become a free electron that can interact with other atoms or electrons.
+In Compton scattering, a photon transfers part of its energy to an electron, producing a lower-energy scattered photon and a recoil electron.
+Depending on the transferred energy, the electron may be excited to a higher state or fully freed, after which it can further interact and generate additional ionization.

 3. Pair Production